FOR IMMEDIATE RELEASE:

 “I am honored to welcome our new board members,” said Mary Faithfull, executive director of Disability Rights Texas.
 “They have strong personal records of supporting and advocating for the rights of people with disabilities.
 I believe each brings a unique perspective and will add tremendous value to our board.”

 # # #

 Disability Rights Texas (previously named Advocacy Inc.) is the federally designated legal protection and advocacy agency (P&A) for people with disabilities in Texas.
 Its mission is to help people with disabilities understand and exercise their rights under the law, ensuring their full and equal participation in society.
-Visit www.DRTx.org for more information.
+Visit our website at www.DRTx.org for more information.